-Following are some questions your group can answer to determine the overall accessibility of your meeting space.
-PARKING: Are an adequate number of accessible parking spaces available?
+Following are some questions your group can answer to determine the overall accessibility of your g space.
+PARKIN NG: Are an adequate number of accessible parking spaces available?
 (9 feet wide for car, plus 5-foot wide access aisle) Are spaces close to accessible entrances?
 Are spaces marked with identification signs?
 Is the parking area or street clear of snow, ice, or other debris?
 Is a path of travel by wheelchair accessible from the street or parking area?
 Are the sidewalks even and in good repair?
 Are there curb cut-outs to facilitate access to the sidewalk?
-ROUTE OF TRAVEL: Is the meeting place accessible to public transportation?
+ROUTE OFTRAVEL: Is the meeting place accessible to public transportation?
 Is there a clear route of travel that does not require the use of stairs?
 Can any potential obstacles along pathways - including hanging objects - be detected by a person using a cane or other mobility device?
 If the meeting is at night, is the pathway well lit?
-ENTRANCE: Does the entrance have steps, a threshold, or other physical barriers?
+ENTRA NCE: Does the entrance have steps, a threshold, or other physical barriers?
 If so, is there a ramp, lift, or an alternate entrance that is accessible?
 O Is the ramp excessively steep?
 Does it have railings?
 O Is the lift in good working order?
 If the lift is operated by a key, does someone on location have possession of the key or know where the key is kept?
 O Is there signage indicating the location of the alternate accessible entrance?
 Does the entrance door have adequate width (32") and clearance to accommodate a wheelchair?
 Can the doors be opened by someone in a wheelchair or would he or she need assistance?
 INSIDE THE BUILDING: Is there level access from the wheelchair accessible entrance to the meeting area?
 If not, are there ramps to enable someone in a wheelchair to reach the meeting?
-(Lifting someone over steps or stairs is not an acceptable solution for access.)
+O Lifting someone over steps or stairs is not an acceptable solution for access.
 If there is an elevator or a lift, is it in good working order?
 If the elevator or lift is operated by a key, does someone on location have possession of the key or know where the key is kept?
 Are corridors and door widths (32") adequate for passage of a wheelchair?
-Are corridors reasonably clear to allow safe passage for everyone?
+Are corridors clear for wheelchair passage?
+Can any potential obstacles along corridors or walkways be detected by a person with a visual impairment using a cane - including hanging objects?